 Boxes of crap always pose unseen dangers for me.
 I keep mementos.
-I have a spirit ribbon from Douglas MacArthur Junior High football game in 1972.
+I have a spirit ribbon from a Douglas MacArthur Junior High football game in 1972.
 I’m sure it meant something at one time, but I seem to have killed the brain cells that held that memory.
-I can’t throw it away because I know it means something to me, I just don’t know what.
+I can’t throw it away because I know it means something to me; I just don’t know what.

 I was going through a box the other day.
-I found the front page of the Wednesday, October 29, 2003 Sports section of the New Jersey Star Ledger.
-The Star Ledger was the primary news paper of northern Jersey.
+I found the front page of the Wednesday, October 29, 2003, Sports section of the New Jersey Star Ledger.
+The Star Ledger was the primary newspaper of northern Jersey.
 It was a pretty big deal.
-I kept that paper because of the headline: “Garner Sisters Trigger Wardlaw-Hartridge, 1-0”.
+I kept that paper because of the headline: “Garner Sisters Trigger Wardlaw-Hartridge, 1-0.”

 I knew Scott and Frank very well.
 Both are good guys.
 I knew that they would build a business plan to achieve that goal.
 They would absolutely execute on that plan.
-They were smart technically, and both were very good businessmen.
+They were smart technically and both were very good businessmen.
 They were about to begin a journey toward vast wealth and wanted me and my company to go with them.

 One of the things that always sticks out in my mind about my parents was that they were at every swim meet I ever swam in and at every football game I ever played in.
-No matter if I played every play, or never got in the game, Mom and Dad were there, always.
+No matter if I played every play or never got in the game, Mom and Dad were there, always.
 Sometimes I wished they hadn’t been there, especially if I had done something dumb, but they were there watching me give my best efforts.

 Just like he said, Mike blew past the corner back and was wide open.
 No one was between him and the end zone.
 I threw the ball.
 For a moment, it looked perfect.
 I watched it in the night sky.
 The throw, illuminated by the lights of the field, was a tight spiral.
 For just that second, it looked almost like a perfect pass.
 Then someone creamed me from my blindside, but I had seen enough to know.
 Laying on the ground, I knew I had overthrown Mike by a fuzz.
 Mike, running down the field, realized it too.
 He gave it his all, but it wasn’t enough.
-At the last second he dove.
+At the last second, he dove.
 He was stretched out flat, but it wasn’t quite enough.
-The ball passed his outstretched finger tips by a fraction of an inch.
+The ball passed his outstretched fingertips by a fraction of an inch.
 Empty handed, he skidded on his belly to stop just short of the end zone.
 The game was over.
 We lost.

 Dad saw that.
 Mom saw that.
 They and just a few other parents were there to see a great few series of plays by a 7th/8th grade football team living out their dreams, trying to pull off a comeback win in the closing seconds of a football game.

 There are times in your life when you get the opportunity to make a decision that will affect you for the rest of your life.
-Sometimes you realize this when you are doing it, and sometimes you don’t.
+Sometimes, you realize this when you are doing it and sometimes you don’t.
 I thought about it.
 It comes down to what is really important to you.

-In the second half Jen was pummeled from all sides as Bound Brook tried time and again to score.
+In the second half Jen was pummeled from all sides as Bound Brook tried, time-and-again, to score.
 Though battered, Jen held tough.
 Darkness was creeping in as the game drew to a close.
 Time was short.
 Only seconds were left.
 Bound Brook fought to get the ball into the box for a close shot, but Wardlaw flooded the box and fought back.
 Finally, in a final moment of desperation, Bound Brook fired a shot off.
-It was a rocket shot, and it ricocheted off a Wardlaw hand.
+It was a rocket shot and it ricocheted off a Wardlaw hand.
 It was a handball in the box.
 There was going to be a penalty kick from the top of the box.
 Ten yards between the kicker and Jen, the keeper.
 One shot to tie the game.
 One shot.

 I couldn’t breath.
 The tiny crowd watching the game was so quiet you could hear a fish fart.